luciotato/golang-notes/OOP.md

 ***The problem is with [second-level methods](second-level methods.md)***.
 You cannot alter the execution of a base-class second-level method, because all struct-methods are non-virtual.
 You will inherit fields and methods, but methods are always executed on the base-class context.

+**When working with structs and embedding, everything is STATICALLY LINKED.
+All references are resolved at compile time.
+There are no virtual methods in structs**

 ## Using interfaces

 When you use ***only interface embedding*** to create a multi-root hierarchy, via multiple inheritance, you must remember that *all interface methods are virtual*.

 That's why a *interface* hierarchy ***is always slower than structs***.
-When interfaces are involved, the compiler ***do not know*** at compile time, what concrete function to call, it depends on the concrete content of interface parameter, so all calls are ***resolved at run-time via method dispatch***.
-The mechanism is fast, but not as fast as compile-time resolved calls.
-Also a interface-method call, the concrete being unknown until run-time, cannot be inlined.
+When interfaces are involved, the compiler ***do not know*** at compile time, what concrete function to call, it depends on the concrete content of the interface var/parameter, so all calls are ***resolved at run-time via method dispatch***.
+The mechanism is fast, but not as fast as compile-time resolved concrete calls.
+Also, with an interface-method call, since the concrete function to call is unknown until run-time, the call cannot be inlined.

-***The advantage is with [second-level methods](second-level methods.md)***.
-You can alter the execution of a base-interface second-level method, because all interface-methods are virtual.
+***The advantage of Interfaces is that: with [second-level methods](second-level methods.md)***.
+You can alter the execution of the base-interface second-level method, because all interface-methods are virtual.
-Since all calls are vua method-dispatch, methods are executed on the **actual instance** context.
+Since all calls are made via method-dispatch, methods are executed on the context of the **actual instance**.

 ##To be continued...